-Rabbi Ed Elkin (Treasurer)
+Rabbi Ed Elkin (President)

 Rabbi Ed Elkin has served as the spiritual leader of the First Narayever Congregation since 2000.
 Hailing from Long Island, NY, Rabbi Elkin received his undergraduate degree from Princeton University, and was ordained from the Hebrew Union College in New York in 1990.

 His special interests in the rabbinate include Bible commentaries, and the relationship between religion and state in the contemporary world.

 He served as a rabbi and teacher in Montreal for several years, and as Hillel Director in Chapel Hill, NC, before moving to Toronto.

 Rabbi Elkin is married to Linda Lipsky, a Montrealer who teaches literature.

 Rabbi Jennifer Gorman is the National Director of Outreach & Programming for CJPAC.
 A past president of the Ontario Region of the Rabbinical Assembly, during which time she also sat on the Executive Committee of the International Rabbinical Assembly, Rabbi Gorman continues to serve on multiple Rabbinical Assembly committees.